SitecorePowerShell/Book/task_scheduler.md

 The task scheduler is a great way to run scripts in a period fashion.
 One example is to have a task that automatically archive log files into a compressed file.
 Another example may be to email a generated report based on stale site content.
 As you can see below, there are only a few items to work with.

 ![PowerShell Script Command](TaskScheduler.png)

+The command shown above is simply a type exposed as a public method in the Cognifide.PowerShell assembly.
+There exists an update method which accepts one or more items and executes the associated script.